Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Discussion

-\textbf{Burnout.} Many of our participants reported difficulties with work-life balance and burnout as a result of switching to online work.
+Many of our participants reported difficulties with work-life balance and burnout as a result of switching to online work.
 Digital platforms can support worker well-being by incorporating carefully designed nudges and opportunities for their creators to scale their efforts.
 For example, evolving tools for passive income.
 For digital sex work platforms, such tools could include an easy way to create clips from live shows and creating resources to educate sex workers on scheduling posts or setting boundaries with clients to avoid the feeling that they need to be online constantly: ``people were expecting instant replies all the time from me, they would write me at any hour, out of office hours and then when I don't reply they send me two more emails'' (P30).

 Platforms also have the opportunity to offer a venue for worker peer support, something that is difficult for digital gig workers to access due to lack of formal workplace environment~\cite{rivera2021want} and for sex workers to access because many digital platforms prohibit the discussion of commercial sex work~\cite{barakat2021community}.
-By creating a venue for their workers to network and share tips, platforms can improve both worker well-being and productivity, which is mutually beneficial.
+Delivery drivers~\cite{seetharaman2021delivery}, rideshare drivers~\cite{almoqbel2019individual}, beauty workers~\cite{raval2019making} and domestic workers~\cite{hunt2019women} much like our participants, use private messaging groups for watercooler chat as well as more serious functions like helping keep each other safe.
+We propose in-app messaging between workers, forums or other platform-sponsored communication affordances so that workers aren't isolated.
+We posit, in line with Barakat and Redmiles~\cite{barakat2021community} that workers want to communicate with each other for the purpose of maximising profit and minimising harm.
+Both of these together contribute to minimising burnout, which occurs across the gig economy.
+Thus, by creating a venue for their workers to network and share tips, platforms can improve both worker well-being and productivity, which is mutually beneficial.

 Finally, some digital platforms now prevent extended usage: Tinder and Bumble limit the amount of free swipes per day; Tiktok auto-plays an anti-``doom-scroll'' message after a specific amount of time spent on the app.
 Whilst these examples are not (generally) workplaces and therefore a similar intervention would need to be carefully managed to avoid loss of income, digital wellness or hygiene suggestions could be made available to creators in light of the very high work burden and common burnout that they are reporting.